isblab/micos/inputs/preprocessing/crosslinks_biochemical/README.md

 #### Biochemical data

-`biochemical`

-This contains pairwise biochemical data studied in human and yeast.
+`biochemical` This contains pairwise biochemical data studied in human and yeast.

 #### Crosslink data

-1. Filter the micos crosslinks from the studies in `crosslinks/crosslink_papers` and the crosslink datasets in `crosslinks/xlinkdb`.
+Filter the micos crosslinks from the studies in `crosslinks/crosslink_papers` and the crosslink datasets in `crosslinks/xlinkdb`.
+For this, go to the respective directories mentioned above and follow the README for parsing the crosslinks from various studies.

+#### Mapping data across species and getting the inputs for modeling
-2. Map the micos crosslinks from human to yeast and vice versa.

-3. Save the crosslinks mapped and studied in human in  `../../data/crosslinks/human` to be used for modeling.
+Map the micos crosslinks and biochemical data from human to yeast and vice versa.
+Save the human crosslinks (mapped to human and directly observed in human) in  `../../data/crosslinks/human` to be used for modeling.

-Run the following script to map the biochemical and crosslink data:
+Run the following script do the above:

 ```
 master_script.sh